jkeohan/rctr-8-2-21/homework/w01/react-floorplan.md

 ## Minimum Requirements

-1. Use `CodeSandbox` to generate a new React app, titled `react-floorplan` or something similar.
+1. Use `CodeSandbox` to generate a new React app, titled `react-floorplan`.

 1. Define the following components and code them such that they fulfill their responsibilities: